viamrobotics/docs/docs/get-started/_index.md

 The standardized nature of Viam's resource APIs means that when you build machines, you can swap out components such as motors without changing any code.
 The only change needed is to your machine configuration.
 The Viam [Registry](/registry/) provides a marketplace for adding and sharing modules, all using these standard APIs.

+However, if you need more custom behaviour, you can extend these APIs to suit your own needs.

 ## Connect from anywhere